finkelbert/ProPerlyAsked/praat_data/intensity_tiers/README-intensity_tiers.txt

 Folder for intensity tiers from Praat's output analysis.
+You need to run the code to produce the relevant files in this folder.